 4. Mystery Faculty and Locations

 These are procedures, not specialties.
-The basic injection technique for the common indications is virtually identical to the technique for less common indications.
-The only difference is the judgement needed to choose the right indication for the right patient, not any additional hands-on skill that needs to be supervised.
-Therefore any company that offers a “Basic” and “Advanced” course in the same subject, has already made the highly unethical decision to withhold information from the basic course until you pay for a second course.
-Even worse offenders are the “Level 1”, “Level 2”, and “Level 3” trainings.
-They attract you with a cheap Level 1 course so you think you are getting a bargain, and by the time you complete all 3 levels you have paid nearly $9,000 for what others offer for under $3,000.
+The basic injection technique for the common indications for botulinum toxin is virtually identical to the technique for less common indications.
+The only difference is the judgement needed to choose the right indication for the right patient, and the brainwork of planning that treatment, not any additional hands-on skill.
+Therefore any company that offers a “Basic” and “Advanced” course in the same subject, has already made the decision to withhold information from the basic course until you pay for a second course.
+Some providers attract you with a low cost Level 1 course which can be incomplete to treat the most common indications, and by the time you complete all 3 levels you have paid nearly $9,000.

 6. Legal Risks of Treating Model Patients Unknown to you